Bertrand/handlebars-objc/doc/ContextObjects.md

 However, for security reasons, handlebars-objc will not run valueForKey: for any key.

-**By default, only attributes declared as objective-C properties will be available to templates**
+**By default, only attributes declared as objective-C properties will be available to templates.**

+There is an exception to this principle.
+All CoreData properties are also accessible on NSManagedObject instances.

 If this doesn't fit your needs, **you can override that behaviour** by implementing the following method on your object class: